 American Psychological Association

-The American Psychological Association (APA) is a scientific and professional organization that represents psychology in the United States.
-APA is the largest association of psychologists worldwide.
-The objective of APA is to advance psychology as a science, a profession and as a means of promoting health, education, and human welfare.
+The American Psychological Association, in Washington, D.C., is the largest scientific and professional organization representing psychology in the United States and is the world’s largest association of psychologists.
+APA’s membership includes more than 154,000 researchers, educators, clinicians, consultants, and students.
+Through its divisions in 54 subfields of psychology and affiliations with 60 state, territorial, and Canadian provincial associations, APA works to advance psychology as a science, as a profession, and as a means of promoting health, education, and human welfare.

 Mental Health America

-Mental Health America (MHA) is the country’s leading nonprofit dedicated to helping ALL people live mentally healthier lives.
-With more than 320 affiliates nationwide, MHA represents a growing movement of Americans who promote mental wellness for the health and well-being of the nation – everyday and in times of crisis.
+Mental Health America is the country’s leading nonprofit dedicated to promoting mental health, preventing mental disorders, and achieving victory over mental illness through advocacy, education, research.
+With over a century of service and our more than 300 affiliates nationwide, we represent a growing movement of Americans who promote mental wellness for the health and well-being of the nation – every day and in times of crisis.

 Mental Health Media Partnership

 The Mental Health Media Partnership (MHMP) works with the entertainment industry to promote accuracy and understanding of mental health issues.
 MHMP has partnered with the Writers Guild of America to host educational events for TV and film writers; partnered with film production companies like Samuel Goldwyn Jr. Films and Focus Features to co-host special screenings and panel discussions; worked with Univision Network on the network’s Enteraté health initiative; and served as consultants in the area of mental health for several TV programs and films, including "ER," "Without a Trace," "Cold Case," "CSI: Miami," "Law & Order," "Boston Legal," "Desperate Housewives," "Medical Investigation," "24," and "Crossing Jordan," among many others.